crahal/GWASReview/readme.md

 This work is free.
 You can redistribute it and/or modify it under the terms of the MIT license.
 It comes without any warranty, to the extent permitted by applicable law.

 ### Acknowledgments
 Research assistance for the manual data curation was provided by Pilar Wiegand, Xuejie Ding and Domantė Grendaitė.
-Please see the full version of the paper for a full list of acknowledgements.
+Please see the accompanying paper for a full list of acknowledgements.